yoyojacky/deskpidocs/wiki/docs/super4c.md

 After accessing the Web Controller via AP mode, click the `WiFi Setup` button on the page to enter the configuration page.
  - Enter the desired WiFi network (e.g., your home WiFi) in the WiFi SSID field and the password in the WiFi password field.
  - Click `Save & Reboot` to save the configuration and restart the device (this will take about 10 seconds).
- - After rebooting, the OLED screen will display the obtained IP address.o	After rebooting, the OLED screen will display the obtained IP address.
+ - After rebooting, the OLED screen will display the obtained IP address.

 ![stationmode](./imgs/super4c/stationmode.jpg)